City of Adrian Opportunity Zone Development (2019)

-This Co-Learning proposal focuses on developing best practices for a small Opportunity Zone within the City of Adrian concentrating on fund development and attraction.
+This Co-Learning Plan focused on developing best practices for a small Opportunity Zone within the City of Adrian concentrating on fund development and attraction.
 Within an Opportunity Zone, investors may receive capital gains relief in low-income census tracts of distressed communities.
 As such, historical and current barriers to investment must be overcome with best practices unique to their region identified.
-Working with a host of national, state, and local partners, the City will create and disseminate a resource toolkit for small cities identified for this type of social investment.
+Working with a host of national, state, and local partners, the City created is disseminating this resource toolkit for small cities identified for this type of social investment.

 Mary ZumBrunnen, City of Adrian